dsternlicht/RESTool/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Deploy
-* Use the "dist" folder that been created after the build, or just clone the "dist" folder in this project.
-* Replace the "config.json" file with yours.
-* Copy / deploy the "dist" folder to your servers.
-* Enjoy!

 ## Created By
 * [Daniel Sternlicht](http://danielsternlicht.com/)